Machine Unlearning under Overparameterization: From Theory to Practice

 While recent work proposed various unlearning benchmarks, especially for LLMs \citep{chourasia:2023:towards-true-data-deletion,shi:2025:muse,ramakrishna:2025:semeval-unlearning,ramakrishna:2025:lume}, they often rely on opaque metrics that emphasize suppressing forget-set generation.
 In contrast, we present the following experiments with interpretable quantitative metrics.
-See Appendix~\ref{app:experiments} for full details.
+In each experiment, we evaluate all methods over a fixed number of unlearning epochs.
+In the Data Poisoning experiment, each epoch corresponds to a single unlearning update over the full dataset, $\Data = \Data_f \sqcup \Data_r$.
+In contrast, for the larger-scale Multi-Class Label Erasure and Representation Collapse experiments, each method processes batches from the entire forget set $\Data_f$ and only a subset of the retain set, $\Data_r' \subset \Data_r$.
+Here, one epoch is defined as a full pass over the forget set batches, where each forget batch is paired with a retain batch of equal size sampled from $\Data_r'$.
+Complete details of our experimental setup and full results with uncertainty estimates are provided in Appendix~\ref{app:experiments}.

 { }